Kick-Heart

-Kick-Heart (キックハート, Kikkuhāto) is a 2013 Japanese anime short film that uses surreal animation and storytelling to tell a love story between a professional wrestler and a nun.
+Kick-Heart (キックハート, Kikkuhāto) is a 2013 Japanese anime short film that uses surreal-psychedelic animation and storytelling to tell a love story between a professional wrestler and a nun.
 The film was directed by Masaaki Yuasa through Production I.G studios, who ran a successful Kickstarter campaign to fund the short.
 The short screened on Toonami in 2013 and has screened at several festivals such as the BFI London Film Festival.

 Regarding the film's production, Yuasa stated that he completed Kick-Heart's script and story before beginning work on the storyboards.

 Plot

 The short opens with Masked Man M taking on an extremely obese female wrestler in the ring.
 She traps him in her skin folds, but Masked Man M manages to escape.
-The obese wrestler tags out to Lady S, who kicks Masked Man M in the chest - a move he appears to greatly enjoy.
+The obese wrestler tags out to Lady S, who kicks Masked Man M in the chest - a move he greatly enjoys.
 This prompts him to accidentally swap out with his partner Chicken, who tries and fails to attack Lady S. She proceeds to beat him while an envious Masked Man M watches, begging for Chicken to swap out with him.
-Chicken succeeds, but at this point Lady S also swaps out with the obese wrestler, to his dismay.
+Chicken succeeds, but Lady S also swaps out with the obese wrestler, to his dismay.
 Masked Man M manages to beat the obese wrestler, which angers The Boss.
 He storms down to the dressing room to confront Masked Man M and Chicken, as Lady S was supposed to win the match.
 The Boss just barely misses the two as they flee the arena, Masked Man M carrying a box of Lady S dolls he stole.

 Masked Man M, whose real name is revealed to be Romeo Maki, manages to make it into a bathroom where he changes his clothes and drives to a vending machine that distributes pornography.
 He tries to purchase a BDSM themed magazine, only for the machine to loudly thank him for his purchase - alerting all of the people that live nearby.
 Romeo takes off with his magazine and arrives at the rundown orphanage he operates.
 The children, still awake after watching the wrestling match on TV, happily greet him and Romeo is introduced to the novice nun Sister Juliet.
 The other staff members extol Sister's academic achievement in the field of psychology, while Romeo finds himself instantly attracted to her.
 Meanwhile, one of the other staff members, an elderly nun, brings in the dolls Romeo brought home as well as the BDSM magazine.
 The children are then shown playing with the toys while one boy discovers the magazine.
 Sister Juliet quickly confiscates the magazine (which is wrapped in plastic) and hands it back to the little boy a few moments later.
 The elderly nun takes it from the boy, which panics Romeo.
-However Sister Juliet has swapped it out with a regular wrestling magazine that features Masked Man M on the cover.
+However, Sister Juliet has swapped it out with a regular wrestling magazine that features Masked Man M on the cover.